 To set a kind of positional link we are going to have to click on this column in the OR and the following screen comes up:

-In this screen select the ‘+’ sign to add an object with which you want your test object to have a positional link.
+In this screen select the ‘+’ sign to add an object with which you want your test object to having a positional link.

-I will choose “Agent Name” and say that this object should be above “OK”button.
+I will choose “Agent Name” and say that this object should be above the “OK” button.